-Students must contact the program director for the program into which they wish to transfer.
-Students must meet the program admission and practice requirements.
-Transfers will be determined on a case-by-case basis by the program director pending enrollment availability.
+Transfers will be determined on a case- by-case basis by the program director pending application review and enrollment availability.
 Transfers can only be considered within the first program year (prior to beginning NURS 640), and only one transfer per student will be accommodated.